-As stated in Academic Regulation 21 each term a list is published containing the names of students that completed at least 12 graded credits hours with a 3.5 or higher GPA .
+As stated in Academic Regulation 21, each term an honor roll list is published with the names of students who completed at least 12 graded credits with a GPA of 3.5 GPA or higher.

-Students are expected to maintain the satisfactory academic progress standards set out in Academic Regulation 22.
+Students are expected to maintain satisfactory academic progress standards set out in Academic Regulation 22.
 There are four possible academic standing statuses.

-Students may petition once with the Registrar to exclude OSU courses from the calculation of institutional requirements, credits, and grade point average, under the conditions defined in Academic Regulation 31 (Academic Fresh Start Policy).
+Students may petition once with the Registrar to exclude OSU courses from the calculation of institutional requirements, credits, and grade-point average, under the conditions defined in Academic Regulation 31 (Academic Fresh Start Policy).

 Maintaining regular contact with your academic advisor is key to ensuring you are making progress towards earning your degree.
 The university also provides online tools for students to track their degree requirements.
 Login to MyOSU and under My Student Stuff choose the MyDegrees link to check your degree progress.